 RELATED: What To Do With Expired Helmets

-The thing is, neither the CPSC nor the manufacturers have any way of knowing how individuals use their bicycle helmets, how often the helmet is used, or how well people take care of their helmets.
+The truth is that neither the CPSC nor the manufacturers have any means of determining how individuals use their bicycle helmets, how frequently they wear them, or how well they maintain them.
+As a result, the lifespan of a bike helmet may vary considerably from person to person.

 This content was originally published on headsdontbounce.com.
 If it appears on another website, it is a violation of the copyright owned by headsdontbounce.com.